 - Focus on Lifelong Learning: Digital information literacy is no longer a one-time skill; it’s a lifelong pursuit.
 The changing digital landscape requires individuals to continuously update their skills and knowledge to remain effective users and contributors in the digital sphere.

-The characteristics of digital information literacy have shifted from basic technical skills to a multifaceted set of competencies that encompass critical thinking, ethical considerations, and adaptability in the ever-changing digital landscape.
+The characteristics of digital information literacy have shifted from basic technical skills to a multifaceted set of competencies encompassing critical thinking, ethical considerations, and adaptability in the ever-changing digital landscape.
 As technology continues to shape our lives, digital information literacy remains a dynamic and essential skill set for effectively engaging with the digital world.

-Digital Literacy in Changing Environment:
+1.8 Digital Literacy in Changing Environment:

 - Adaptation to Emerging Technologies: Digital literacy is closely tied to the technological landscape.
 As new technologies emerge, digital literacy must evolve to encompass them.
 For example, skills related to artificial intelligence, virtual reality, and blockchain are becoming increasingly relevant in today’s digital environment.